 Here is a breakdown of the service:

-- Price: $9.99 – $14.99 a month
+- Price: $4.99+ (new customer) – $10.99+ (renew price) a month

 - Control Panel: Custom.
 They’ve created their own and this is where the trouble comes in.
-It’s difficult, slow and a mess to accomplish even the simplest of tasks.
-It’s pretty difficult to setup FTP with GoDaddy, so you often resolve this by just using their built-in Java FTP client which if you leave unattended for more than a minute times out or crashes.
+It’s difficult, slow, and a mess to accomplish even the simplest of tasks.
+It’s pretty difficult to set up FTP with GoDaddy, so you often resolve this by just using their built-in Java FTP client which if you leave unattended for more than a minute times out or crashes.
 Also, if you try to upload too many files at once it crashes.
+The navigation of the entire admin/control panel is a mess, so many different pages and sub-pages and almost everything opens in a new window causing a mess in your browser and a headache.
+You will time out of the admin if left unattended for just a short while.
+I could go on but I’m already creating my own convoluted mess in text.
+UPDATE — Not enough to change my mind, but there have been improvements.

 - Customer Service: 24/7 phone, but no chat (India-based).
 And it was a horrible system and I was on hold forever.
+UPDATE — GoDaddy now offers chat support, but not 24/7.

-Important Note:
+Important Note

-Pointing this out is simply for the fact that as many of you may know, it’s already difficult enough to explain a technical problem you’re having, let alone on top of that having difficulties understanding a customer service rep or vice versa because of a language (broken accent) barrier.
+Mentioning US-based versus India-based in terms of support is in no way a racial or cultural statement (I’ve happily worked with people all around the world), merely a practical one.
+Pointing this out is simply for the fact that as many of you may know, it’s already difficult enough to explain a technical problem you’re having, let alone on top of that having difficulties understanding a customer service rep or vice versa because of a language or broken accent barrier.

-“Why is it, that GoDaddy takes SO long to do anything when other hosts I’ve worked with handle everything almost instantaneously?”
+“So, why is it, that GoDaddy takes SO long to do anything when other hosts I’ve worked with handle everything almost instantaneously?“

-his reply was something to the effect of:
+His reply was something to the effect of:

 “Well, it is true that certain things can take up to a day or so to update.
 On good days when it’s not so congested things can go more quickly.
 But, the fact of the matter is that GoDaddy is the most popular host, and it gets very busy.”

 I definitely would not argue the point that it is the most popular and that has plenty to do with how slow it is, but it certainly is not the best.
-Truly, GoDaddy is an unstoppable beast that with their money and commercial advertising with Super Bowl spots has become the household name in hosting.
-With that being said they’ve done a better job with marketing than they have building a great system for customers.
+Truly, GoDaddy is an unstoppable beast that with their money and commercial advertising with Super Bowl spots, has become the household name in hosting.
+With that being said, they’ve done a better job with marketing than they have building a great system for customers.

 The Challenge

-Don’t just take my word for it, do your own research.
+Don’t just take my word for it; do your own research.

 Finding a Domain